mmmarinho/ROS2_Tutorial/docs/source/cpp/cpp_library.rst

         A *one-size-fits-most* solution is shown below.
 We don't need to add multiple libraries, so a single library can hold all the content you might want to export.
 The user of the library will see it nicely split by your header files, so it will be as neat as you make them.

-        Note that, because the local Node dependes on the library being exported by this project, it needs to explicitly link to it.
+        Note that, because the local Node depends on the library being exported by this project, it needs to explicitly link to it.

         :download:`CMakeLists.txt <../../../ros2_tutorial_workspace/src/cpp_package_with_a_library/CMakeLists.txt>`